akioweh/EducationPerfected/README.md

 # EducationPerfected
 Very bad JS userscript to automatically answer Education Perfect language questions.
+Works for word-word tasks and dash as well.

 Load using the TamperMonkey browser extension or similar (Paste script.js in there)

+# Hotkeys
-Alt + R refreshes question/answer list (When on the page with the word list) Alt + A starts the non-funcitonal auto answer (When on the question page)
+Alt + R refreshes question/answer list (When on the page with the word list)

+Alt + A starts the non-funcitonal auto answer (When on the question page)